You are listening to the Sean Hannity Radio Show Podcast.

 Anyway, Breitbart put this out that shortly after she left the State Department, Hillary reportedly gave a series of speeches in which she described Vladimir Putin as a very interesting conversationalist who she had gotten to know, including a visit to his private inner sanctum to discuss wildlife conservation.

-Clinton boasted of having a personal relationship with Putin.
+In paid remarks to private groups, Clinton boasted of having a personal relationship with Putin.

 We both want to protect wildlife.

-I know how committed you are to protecting the tiger.
+I know how committed you are to protecting the tiger, Clinton reportedly told the audience.

-I mean, all of a sudden he sat up straight, his eyes got big, and he goes, You care about the tiger?
+I mean, all of a sudden, he sat up straight, his eyes got big, and he goes, you care about the tiger?

 I said, I care about the tiger.